-- Paper recycling in all administrative offices and in participating tenant offices;
+- Paper product recycling in all administrative offices and in participating tenant offices;

 - Post-consumer paper products in all restrooms;

 - Limited thermostat controls to +/- 3 degrees;

 - Automated energy controls adjust the interior lighting based on the level of natural light in the terminal;

 - Incandescent runway, taxiway, and guidance sign lights at Tulsa International Airport and R.L.
 Jones, Jr. Airport are being replaced with LED lighting, reducing the amount of electricity both airports use to light the airfields at night;

 - Through the first three quarters of 2018, 779 LED light retrofits occurred throughout the TUL campus.
 Projected total yearly savings from this effort alone is almost 573,000 kWh.
 Conversion to LED lighting continues to this day;

 - 2-Level 2 Electric Vehicle Charging Stations are located in the lower level of the airport parking garage;

 - The material removed from TUL’s main runway reconstruction was used to level nearby areas of airport land for future development.
 This approach diverted 170,000 tons of concrete from area landfills;